Lamden/contracting/README.md

 ```

 ### Storage Model

 Contracting uses Redis to store the state of the blockchain.
-Thus, you can use any Redis tooling to inspect the storage and retrieval of information to and from your smart contracts.
+This means you can use any Redis tooling to inspect the storage and retrieval of information to and from your smart contracts.

 You can also use a GUI like Medis without any issue.